 Customer/Vendor Interaction Meets were organized at 4 locations.
 The concludingfunction was held on November 04 2017 at Corporate Oce in which Sh.
 Pratyush SinhaEx-CVC was the the Chief Guest.
 A Knowledge Sharing Session was also organized during theevent.

 Representation of Priority Section

 Your Company has been complying with the Presidential Directives and otherinstructions/guidelines issued from time to time pertaining to Policies and Procedures ofGovernment of India in regard to reservation relaxations concessions etc. for ScheduledCastes (SCs) Scheduled Tribes (STs) Other Backward Classes (OBCs) and Persons withDisabilities (PWDs) in Direct Recruitment.

-Details with regard to group-wise total number of employees and the representation ofScheduled Castes Scheduled Tribes and Other Backward Classes amongst them in yourCompany as on March 31 2017 have been given in Table below:
+Details with regard to group-wise total number of employees and the representation ofScheduled Castes Scheduled Tribes and Other Backward Classes amongst them in yourCompany as on March 31 2018 are given in the table below:

 |Group ||Employees on Roll ||SC ||ST ||OBC ||PWD |

-The Official Language implementation Committees at the Corporate and Work Centre levelmeets on a quarterly basis to monitor and review the progress of achievement of targetsfixed in the Annual Program issued by the Govt. of India.
+The Ocial Language Implementation Commiees at the Corporate and Work Centre level meetson a quarterly basis to monitor and review the progress made for achieving the targets xedin the Annual Program issued by the Government. of India.